-How to Use Solver in Excel?
+How to Use Solver in Excel? (with Examples)

-The solver is a Microsoft Excel add-in program that we can use for what-if analysis.
+The solver is a Microsoft Excel add-in program that we can use for what-if analysis in excel.
 Solver finds an optimal (maximum or minimum) value for a formula in one cell — called the objective cell — subject to constraints, or limits, on the values of other formula cells on a worksheet.
 Solver works with a group of cells, called decision variables or simply variable cells, which are used in computing the formulas in the objective and constraint cells.
 Solver adjusts the values in the decision variable cells to satisfy the limits on constraint cells and produce the result you want for the objective cell.

 Below are some of the examples to understand this tool in a better manner.